hackclub/scrapbook/README.md

 - [`/api/r/:emoji`](https://scrapbook.hackclub.com/api/r/hardware) – Get all posts tagged with a specific emoji
 - [`/:username.png`](https://scrapbook.hackclub.com/sampoder.png) – Get a user's avatar as an image URL

+## Running Locally

+1. Clone this repository
+  - `git clone git@github.com:hackclub/scrapbook.git`
+1. Install `npm` dependencies
+  - `npm install`
+1. Pull environment variables from Vercel and add them to a `.env` file at the root of the project
+1. Start server
+  - `npm run dev`
+1. View your server at `http://localhost:3000/`

 ---

 By [@lachlanjc](https://lachlanjc.com) for Hack Club, 2020.
 MIT License.